jzhenghm/MyPlayAppTracking/README.md

 This is a web-based application to tracing applications deployed in the serveral environment: QA, stage, Labs, Production.
 The application is developed in Scala Playframework.

-* project is in playframework MVC pattern.
+* Th project is implemented in playframework MVC pattern.
 The class packages are view, controller, model and data access layer.
 REST service endpoint is configured in the file `config\routes`
-* Relational database is the data storage of the application. in data access layer tables are mapped using Play Slick API.
+* Relational database is the data storage of the application.
+In the data access layer tables are mapped to Scala collection using Play Slick API.
-* For the demo purpose, I set H2 in-memory database as default configuration. when the application is started up DDL and the sample data insertion SQLs are executed with Play Evolution .
+* For the demo purpose, I set H2 in-memory database as default configuration. when the application is started up database is initialized and sample data is inserted with Play Evolution. (see the scripts in `config\envolutions\default`)

 ## Build Project ##